Skip to Content

 I’d argue that the Djouce Mountain Walk is one of the best hikes in Wicklow.

-If you do it 1, on a clear day and 2, manage to avoid parking mayhem, that is… More on this below!
+If you do it 1, on a clear day and 2, manage to avoid parking mayhem, that is…..
+More on this below!

-In the guide below, you’ll find where to park for the Djouce Mountain walk, how long it takes, the trail to follow and more.
+Below, you’ll find where to park for the Djouce Mountain walk, how long it takes, the trail to follow and more.

 Some quick need-to-knows about the Djouce Mountain walk

 The walk from JB Malone car Park is one of the more straightforward walks in the area, especially when compared to the likes of the Lugnaquilla hike and Lough Ouler.
+Here’s some key info:

 1. Height